 “When you look and act like God’s children, people will notice the work of God in your life; And when you look and act like something else, Satan has changed your Lovely appearance with a clown’s’ face.”~ Jon Barnes

 It will cost you something to look like God and you will have to buy it from Him, yourself.
-It is not a costume, made up face, robe, rings and things.
+It is not a costume, made-up face, robe, rings, and things.
 It is the little things you do for God each day, walking in His Grace, Love, and Mercy that you purchased with your time, work, and love for God to share with others.
-Comfort yourself and others by God’s wisdom and works of practice with simplicity.
+Comfort yourself and others with God’s wisdom and works of practice with simplicity.

 Enjoy Today’s Reading.